matthieu-locussol/Traycer/README.md

 ## Description

-Traycer is a little raytracer written in C++ using SFML and TGUI libraries.
+Traycer is a little Ray-Tracer written in C++.